This page describes the soft switching approach as implemented in the first PA8W conventional doppler.

 alternative for the extremely small PIN diode.

-Another remarkable thing is proved by the test; in contrast with
+Another remarkable thing is proven by the test; in contrast with

 negative biasing of the 1N4148 does not really improve isolation in

 the off state, but it does slightly improve the PIN diode

 Whether you use PIN diodes or the 1N4148, the performance of the RDF

 will hardly be degraded on VHF.

 Isolation will be much higher than necessary, so other factors such